 Forget filling those party bags with lollies and plastic rubbish, and break out the craft kit to make these fun DIY party favours with the kiddos…

 While the kiddos may love getting a bag full of lollies, mountains of plastic junk and a ton of small choking hazards in a traditional party bag, for us grown-ups the party favour has become a veritable parenting minefield.
-We say it’s time to ditch the sweets and tat, and instead shake up your party game by going DIY with favours that pack a party punch.
-We’ve found party favours suitable for every kind of bash from toddler tea parties to parties for teenagers…
+We say it’s time to ditch (most of) the sweets, and instead shake up your party game by going DIY with favours that pack a party punch.
+We’ve found party favours suitable for every kind of bash from toddler tea parties to parties for teenagers.

-1. Remember the good old days when a party favour meant helping your mate hang up a homemade banner?
+Remember the good old days when a party favour meant helping your mate hang up a homemade banner?
 We say go retro with a stash of goodies including pick-up sticks, slinkies and scented erasers.
-Head over to Cotton On Kids and SKP where we bagged the cute and colourful stash pictured above, or try Daiso for cheap as chips loot and party supplies.
+Head over to Typo and Smiggle, or try Daiso for cheap as chips loot and party supplies.

-2. End your perfect party on a sweet note with a mason jar filled with take-home cookie mix and a recipe.
+End your perfect party on a sweet note with a mason jar filled with take-home cookie mix and a recipe.
 Head over to Delicious by Dre for the DIY instructions.
+You could fill these jars with all kinds of things dependent on the theme of your party and the age of your party goers – sweets, bath bombs, dinosaur erasers, beads and wire to make necklaces – whatever you like!

-4. Glitter and slime all in one cool hit?
-Kiddos will love The 36th Avenue’s spiffy jars filled with glitter slime: for extra brownie points set up a making station at the party and each child can get crafty by making their own.
+Glitter and slime all in one cool hit?
+Kiddos will love The 36th Avenue’s spiffy jars filled with glitter slime: for extra brownie points set up a making station at the party and each child can get crafty by making their own!

-5. As a small island surrounded by beaches, we know that party favour buckets will be a surefire hit with small nippers.
+As a small island surrounded by beaches, we know that party favour buckets will be a surefire hit with small nippers.
 Pick up some inspo on how to design them and what to put inside at Crafty Lady Lindsay.
+We’d recommend sand or bath toys, or water guns for older kids!